DogGod10/DogGod10/README.md

 </div>

 ## About Me
   👋 Hello there!
-I go by "Dog God" online, a passionate young programmer with big dreams of becoming a software engineer. 💻 Currently honing my skills and expanding my knowledge in coding, I'm eager to contribute to impactful projects and collaborate with fellow developers.
+I go by "Dog God" online, a passionate young programmer with big dreams of becoming a software engineer. 💻 Currently honing my skills and expanding my knowledge in coding.

 ## Skills
   <a href=https://isocpp.org/home/terms-of-use>